t-park1112/We-Have-No-Idea/2 Report/Managing Change.md

 Managing Change
 ---------------

-For this project, the practices to be used in managing change in are; daily meetings, sprint planning meetings and backlogs, which can all be found in the ‘Project Tool guide’ and the ‘Project practice guide’.
+For this project, the reccomended practices used in managing change are; daily meetings, sprint planning meetings and backlogs, which can all be found in the ‘Project Tool guide’ and the ‘Project practice guide’.